 The third problem is philosophical rather than psychological-sociological.
 The nice feeling we get from belonging to a group requires the existence of an out-group, just as the pleasure we get from music presupposes the existence of silence or random noise.

-Even if it does prove possible to eradicate in-group-out-group-thinking, I wonder what kind of person would be able to think that way.
+Even if it does prove possible to eradicate in-group/out-group-thinking, I wonder what kind of person would be able to think that way.
 I picture him being able to sympathise with every point of view, thus making it impossible for him to take sides – even his own.
-How this person would be able to make decisions and act is a mystery to me, and whether he constitutes an improvement on normal human beings with their preferences and biases, I find it hard to say.
+How this person would be able to make decisions and act is a mystery to me, and whether such God-like neutrality would be an improvement on unvarnished human nature, I find it hard to say.